Bleak House MCQs

 B. Lady Dedlock.

-The anonymous letters contained these two words.
-These letters drive the tension and the murder investigation forward.
+These anonymous letters, written by Mademoiselle Hortense, drive the tension and the murder investigation forward.

 A. Mr Tulkinghorn